-The Levett Career Center is a group of student-support offices housed on the main floor of Hendricks Hall and devoted to career discernment, pursuit, and attainment for all students.
+The Levett Career Center is a group of student-support offices housed in Hendricks Hall and devoted to career discernment, pursuit, and attainment for all students.
 The staff at this one-stop destination offer career counseling and guidance, resume help, job search assistance, and more: information and placement for internships, externships, and mentored research experiences; opportunities for experiential learning; identification of graduate programs and professional schools; preparation for applications and interviews, and networking with and support from the ranks of the College's alumni.